graphixeye1/data_science_project/football_analysis/readme.md

 - `Kosovo, San Marino and Malta` did have any incoming or outgoing transfers in the 2022/2023 season

-- *The top five countries that spent much on incoming transfers in Europe is as follows in order of spending*
+- *The top five countries that spent much on incoming transfers in Europe is as follows*
 1. England
 2. Spain
 3. Frgance